AlexsLemonade/reproducible-research/external-workshops/using-tools-and-materials.md

 * Make sure you are the owner of the new repository and click `Create Fork`.
 <img src="screenshots/reproducible-research-fork-2.png" width=800>

+* Now you will have your own copy of the repository and can make any modifications to the materials.
+Be sure to update the `workshop-schedule` and `participant_information` files.
+These can be found in your copy of the [`docs` folder](https://github.com/AlexsLemonade/reproducible-research/tree/main/docs).

 **2.)
 You will also be using another repository, called [`rrp-workshop-exercises`](https://github.com/AlexsLemonade/rrp-workshop-exercises).**
 This separate repository holds exercises, data, and scripts used during the interactive portion of the course.
-(During the workshop, participants will also fork and clone `rrp-workshop-exercises` to use it as an example repository!)
+(During the workshop, participants will also fork and clone`rrp-workshop-exercises` to use as an example repository!)

-Although you will be walking participants through forking this repository in real-time during the course, you should certainly create your own copy and get familiar with the exercises and materials ahead of time!
+Although you will be walking participants through forking this repository in real-time during the course, you should certainly create your own copy and get familiar with the exercises and materials ahead of time.

 * Navigate to the [`rrp-workshop-exercises` repository](https://github.com/AlexsLemonade/rrp-workshop-exercises) and click `Fork`.
 <img src="screenshots/rrp-exercises-fork-1.png" width=800>